kulics/koral/Compare.md

 ### Feel
 ```
 for (someObjects is current) {
-    if current is Movie movie then {
+    if current is movie : Movie then {
         println("Movie: '\{movie.name}', " +
             "dir. \{movie.director}");
     };